stevengoldbergm/Code-Refactor/README.md

 - Replaced numerous <$div$> elements with easier to read semantic elements.
 - Added *alt* text to images for improved accessibility.
 - Consolidated CSS code to remove redundancies and patch the updated element changes in the HTML.
+- Added comments to the HTML and CSS code to improve code clarity.

 Additionally, there was a navigation bug that was discovered during the course of the project - this was also addressed.